mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/catalog/index.md

     wget "https://downloads.d2iq.com/dkp/v2.2.0/dkp-catalog-applications-image-bundle-v2.2.0.tar.gz" -O catalog-applications-image-bundle.tar.gz
     ```

-1. Unpack the bundle and the nested bundle within in a location where you can load and push the images to your private Docker registry.
+1. See the `NOTICES.txt` file for 3rd party software attributions and place the `kommander-image-bundle-v2.2.0.tar.gz` and `dkp-catalog-applications-image-bundle-v2.2.0.tar.gz` bundles within a location where you can load and push the images to your private Docker registry.

 1. Run the following command to load the air-gapped image bundle into your private Docker registry: